 There are three levels of CVI: Phase 1, Phase 2, and Phase 3.
 In Phase 1, the goal is to build visual behaviors – getting children to look at things in their environment.
 In Phase 2, the goal is to integrate vision with function.
 That means getting the child to identify objects in their environment and start reaching out and using those items.
 Phase 3 focuses on higher-level visual skills.
 At this stage, children are regularly using their vision to interact in their environment.
 The focus turns to more complicated visual skills like distance and spatial recognition.

 There is a critical need for CVI-specific training.
 Most teachers of the visually impaired (TVIs), other educators and related services providers have not received training in intervention methods for CVI.
+While it continues to be important that every child with a visual impairment have a teacher of the visually impaired assigned to them, it is equally important that a member of the educational team has proven expertise in CVI.

 In partnership with Dr. Roman, Perkins eLearning offers both in-person trainings and online classes on the basics of CVI, as well as the CVI Range© assessment tools and techniques.